ArviinM/expo-realtime-ivs-broadcast/README.md

 -   `setStreamsPublished(published)`: Toggles the publishing of local video and audio streams.
 -   `swapCamera()`: Switches between the front and back cameras.
 -   `setMicrophoneMuted(muted)`: Mutes or unmutes the local microphone.
--   `requestPermissions()`: Requests camera and microphone permissions from the user.
+-   `requestPermissions()`: Checks the current status of camera and microphone permissions.
+On Android, this does **not** trigger the system permission dialog.
 Returns a `PermissionStatusMap`.

 ### Event Listeners